SysKitTeam/docs-point/docs/storage-management/free-up-storage.md

 :::

-## Clean Up Action on File Storage Details report
+## Clean Up Action on File Storage Details Report

 You can complete the cleanup on the File Storage details screen as well.
 To navigate there, repeat the above steps until you reach the Site Storage Metrics report.

 From there:

- * Under the Largest Files & Folders section and **click the name of the file** you want to generate the File Details report for.
+ * Under the Largest Files & Folders section, **click the name of the file** you want to generate the File Details report for.
  * Once the report is generated, **select one or more of the file versions (1)**, and the **action to Delete Version (2)** is then available on the right side of the screen under the **Manage section**.

 ![File Storage Details - Delete Version](../../static/img/optimize-storage-file-storage-details-delete.png)